canonical/ubuntu-pro-client/docs/explanations/how_to_interpret_the_security_status_command.md

-# How to interpret the security-status command output
+# What does `security-status` do?

-The `security-status` command is used to get an overview of the packages installed in your machine.
+The `security-status` command is used to get an overview of the packages installed on your machine.

-If you run the `pro security-status --format yaml` command on your machine, you are expected to see the output following this structure:
+If you run the `pro security-status --format yaml` command on your machine, you should expect to see an output that follows this structure:

 ```
 _schema_version: '0.1'